-Whether you are interested in designing a new website or giving your existing one a facelift, the typography can play an integral role.
+Whether you are interested in designing a new website or giving your existing one a facelift, typography can play an integral role.
 Just changing the typeface can give your site a fresh look without the need for a complete overhaul.
+If you are planning on changing your website fonts, typeface, or styling you should always seek the help of a professional website design company in London.

 But before you embark on making such changes in the web design, you must be aware of today’s typography trends.
 After all, whether you are a self-employed web designer or part of a web design studio in San Francisco, you want your website to have a modern appeal, right?